RandomInternetPreson/Lucid_Autonomy/README.md

 ![image](https://github.com/user-attachments/assets/c85372bd-4b45-4f05-8f16-c6aed00c524f)

+#### "Use results.json":

+If unchecked will not send any updated screenshot information to the LLM.

 #### "Clear results.json":

 Will clear any screenshot information from the AI's memory, thus any information the AI has not explicitly written out during the conversation will be removed.